Want to conduct a feasibility study? Investigate whether your product or service will succeed in the market.

 Feasibility studies are therefore conducted at virtually every stage of an idea or concept.
 An important first step is to clearly define exactly what information you are looking for.
 Possible components of a feasibility study include:

-desk research Markteffect uses desk research to map out Markteffect competitive landscape (including USPs), market size, potential customers, etc. This provides an initial indication of whether the idea is feasible.
-Depending on the specific information you are looking for, this is often tailored on an hourly basis.
+Through desk research, Markteffect maps the competitive landscape (incl.
+USPs), market size, potential customers, etc. This already provides an initial indication of the idea's feasibility.
+Depending on the specific information you are seeking, this is often tailored on an hourly basis.

-Entrepreneur Assessment As an entrepreneur or company, do you have the right skills?
-Do you already have a track record or past sales figures that could help with, for example, refinancing with the bank?
-The approach here varies from stakeholder interviews to financial calculations for banks and investors.
-Markteffect is happy Markteffect this data and then compile it into an attractive report.
+Do you, as an entrepreneur or company, possess the necessary competencies?
+Do you already have a track record or historical revenue figures that could assist with, for example, refinancing with a bank?
+The approach varies from stakeholder interviews to financial projections for banks and investors.
+Markteffect is pleased to collect this data and compile it into a compelling report.

-Insights from various market studies can strengthen your business case.
-For example, it can be strengthened by a feasibility study.
-Markteffect a consumer database of more than 230,000 Dutch people for this purpose.
+Insights from various market research studies can strengthen your business case.
+For instance, this can be reinforced by a feasibility study.
+Markteffect utilizes, among other resources, a consumer database of over 230,000 Dutch individuals.
 Click here to read more about the feasibility study.

 Types of market research and what are the benefits?

-The results of market research provide substantiation for your business case in the form of concrete advice on the feasibility of your idea or project.
-A concept or idea can go through many phases.
-At Markteffect , we Markteffect five phases:
+The research results from market research provide substantiation for your business case through concrete advice on the feasibility of your idea or project.
+A concept or idea can emerge in many phases.
+At Markteffect, we distinguish five phases:

 1. Pre-concept phase testing